 As I was working my way through the Sony FE lens reviews, I was especially looking forward to this one.
 The Sony FE 90mm f/2.8 Macro G OSS Lens is a best-seller and a very much-loved lens.
-Popularity often means the lens a good one, at least relative to the price, but macro lenses in general are very fun.
+Popularity often means the lens is a good one, at least relative to the price, but macro lenses in general are very fun.
 There are very few photographers that cannot make regular use of a macro lens, the availability of macro subjects is extremely high and these subjects are often quite intriguing at the high magnification that these lenses invite, making final images especially interesting.

-That this image stabilized lens can be used for general purpose 90mm needs, including portraiture, adds to the lens' versatility.
+That this image stabilized lens can be used for general purpose 90mm needs, including portraiture, adds to the lens's versatility.
 That this versatile lens does not carry an extreme price has undoubtedly aided its popularity.
 The FE 90mm f/2.8 Macro G OSS Lens is a great choice for Sony kits.
 Let me tell you why.

 Focal length decisions should be made based on the perspective and subject framing desired.
 How far do you want to be from the subject and what juxtaposition between the elements in the frame is desired?
 If tight framing and a long subject distance are preferred, a longer focal length is needed and the opposite is also true.